elleem/reading-notes/401/reading06.md

 How can the random module be utilized in Python to generate random numbers or make selections from a list, and what are some common functions available within the module?

-import random and use the various functions to generate random items, based on your specific needs
+import random and use the various functions to generate random items, based on your specific needs, but not security or crypto.

+Uses the Mersenne Twister as the core generator.
+The functions supplied by this module are bound methods of a hidden instance of random.
+You can instantiate your own instances of Random to get generators that don't share state.

 `randint()` creates random strings w/n a range, input 2 numbers, which are the start and end of range, output int w/n range